Kendall College of Art and Design: History

 David Wolcott Kendall was a nationally known furniture designer, during Grand Rapids' heyday as "Furniture City".
 The David Wolcott Memorial School was established in 1928 by the will of Helen M. Kendall, his widow.
 The school opened in 1931, offering a two-year program in design, with 35 students.
 The school was located at 145 Fountain Street, at the western edge of what is now Heritage Hill.

 In 1947, growing from an influx of students following World War 2, the school's name was changed to Kendall School of Design.
 In 1961, having outgrown the Heritage Hill site, it relocated to 1110 College Avenue NE in the Highland Park neighborhood.
 In 1977, Kendall began offering baccalaureate degrees, and in 1981 was accredited by the National Association of Schools of Art and Design.
 It moved again, to the seven-story Manufacturer's Building at 111 Division Avenue North (on the corner of Fountain Street, a short distance from the original site) in 1984.

 The name of the school was changed in 1987 to Kendall College of Art and Design.
 As part of a merger with Ferris State University, the college bought the adjacent Interstate Building in the 1990s, constructing an atrium which became the combined structures' main entrance at 17 Fountain Street NW.
 In 2000 the school became formally Kendall College of Art and Design of Ferris State University, and it continued renovating the new space for studio and classroom use.
 After the Grand Rapids Art Museum moved out of the Federal Building to the north, the university took ownership of it and reopened it as the Woodbridge N. Ferris Building in 2012 as part of the Kendall campus.
-In 2013, the college merged with the Urban Institute for Contemporary Arts, which had recently relocated to a new facility a few blocks to the south, and continues to operate as an arts organization.
+In 2013, the college merged with the Urban Institute for Contemporary Arts, which had recently relocated to a new facility a few blocks to the south, which operated as an arts organization until its closure on March 3, 2023.